route-connex/route-connex-sdk-php/README.md

 ### Run Status Checking

-Many operations in ElementRoute are asynchronous and return a run ID.
+Many operations in RouteConnex are asynchronous and return a run ID.
 You can check the status of these operations:

 ```php
 // Get run status